work about resume contact

 A Five-Year Report That Deserved to Feel Like One

-This wasn't a regular annual update.
-The 2024 Impact Report marked five years of Rise In STEM, and that milestone needed to come through in the design.
-Working alongside one team member, we both agreed the existing approach wasn't doing justice to what the organization had built.
+The 2024 Impact Report marked five years of Rise In STEM, and the existing approach wasn't doing justice to what the organization had built.
+Working alongside one teammate, the brief was clear: make it feel like five years of real impact, not just another PDF.
+View the report here.

 The Changes